Skip to content

 Burden of Disease studies assess how ill-health and early death due to disease and injury prevent us from living longer and healthier lives.
 They use a single measure of health loss which combines the years lost to ill-health (years lived with disability) and the years lost due to early death (years of life lost).
 This measure is called the disability-adjusted life year (Public health Scotland, 2022).

 The three largest causes of ill-health and early death in Midlothian are cancers, cardiovascular diseases, and neurological disorders (Public Health Scotland, 2022).
-These groups of causes account for 46% of the total burden of health loss.
+These account for 46% of the total burden of health loss.
 This is very similar to the rest of Scotland but there are some differences in Midlothian.
 The largest are due to diabetes and kidney diseases, chronic respiratory diseases and substance use disorders.

 Leading grouped causes of ill health and early death